Nikon F2: Lenses

 The F2 accepts all lenses with the Nikon F bayonet mount (introduced in 1959 on the Nikon F camera), with certain limitations or exceptions depending on the F2 version.
 The later F2A and F2AS Photomic variants (see below) require lenses supporting the Automatic maximum aperture Indexing (AI) feature (introduced in 1977).
 The manual focus Nikon-made AI lenses were the Nikkor AI-S, Nikkor AI and Nikon Series E types.
 The AF-S Nikkor, AF-I Nikkor, AF Nikkor D and AF Nikkor autofocus lenses are also AI types.
 The original Nikkor "non-AI" (introduced before 1977) lenses, will mount but require stop down metering.
 Nikon had a service to retrofit non-AI lenses with a new aperture ring with the AI feature to produce "AI'd" lenses, but this service ended decades ago.

-The Nikon F2 belonging to journalist Ergin Konuksever, who photographed the Cyprus Peace Operation, is exhibited at the Istanbul Harbiye Military Museum.
+The Nikon F2 belonging to journalist Ergin Konuksever, who photographed the Turkish invasion of Cyprus, is exhibited at the Istanbul Harbiye Military Museum.

 The older F2, F2S and F2SB Photomic variants (see below) require lenses with a "meter coupling shoe" (or prong, informally called "rabbit ears" by photography enthusiasts).
 These lenses are the Nikkor non-AI, AI'd Nikkor, Nikkor AI and Nikkor AI-S types.
 Lenses without rabbit ears, such as the Nikon Series E, AF Nikkor, AF Nikkor D, AF-I Nikkor and AF-S Nikkor types, will mount but require stop down metering.

 The F2 with plain/eye-level DE-1 prism (no light meter; see below) will work with either lens types.
 Note that the Nikkor AI-S and Nikkor AI types are AI types plus have rabbit ears and will function properly on all Nikon F2 variants.

 Nikon's most recent 35mm film SLR lenses, the AF Nikkor G type (2000) lacking an aperture control ring; and the AF Nikkor DX type (2003) with image circles sized for Nikon's DX digital SLRs, will mount but will not function properly.
 A few exotic fisheye lenses from the 1960s require mirror lock-up and therefore an auxiliary viewfinder is preferred.
 IX Nikkor lenses (1996), for Nikon's Advanced Photo System (APS) film SLRs, must not be mounted on any F2, as their rear elements will intrude far enough into the mirror box to cause damage even with the mirror locked up.

 In 1977 Nikon made about 55 non-AI and AI lenses, ranging from a Fisheye-Nikkor 6 mm f/2.8 220° circular fisheye to a Reflex-Nikkor 2000 mm f/11 super-long mirror telephoto.
 This was the largest lens selection in the world by far.

 The standard lens for most professionals was the Nikkor 50 mm f/1.4, but some preferred the Nikkor 35 mm f/2 with a wider field of view for grab shots.
 The Nikkor 105 mm f/2.5 was renowned for its superb sharpness and bokeh and was a favorite for head-and-shoulders portraits ("head shots").